Deep in the Realm of Conscience: Synopsis

-During the reign of Emperor Shang of Tang, Lee Longgei (Steven Ma) and his aunt Princess Taiping (Alice Chan) launch a coup that kills ambitious power seeking Empress Wai (Michelle Yim), restoring Prince of Xiang, Li Dan (Lee Lung Kei) to his throne!
-Beneath the palace's tranquil facade lurks an undercurrent of tension.
-At the Imperial Court, the rivalry between Lee Longgei & Princess Taiping intensifies into a power struggle!
-Within the palace, the jealousy and infighting between the head of imperial household bureau, Wong Jun (Nancy Wu), and the emperor's consort is running rampant!
-Some people act against their conscience for power, while others give up everything else for the sake of their loved ones!
-The genuine characters demonstrated by General of the Lungmo Guards, Yam Samshu (Kenneth Ma), Captain of the Lungmo Guards Ho Lei (Edwin Siu), palace maids Yuen Yuet (Annie Liu) & Kam Yeuk-chin (Jacqueline Wong) embellish the palace with a touch of romance....
-Deep in the palace, layers upon layers of secrets are exposed.
+During the reign of Emperor Shang of Tang, Lee Longgei (Steven Ma) and his aunt Princess Taiping (Alice Chan) launch a coup that kills Empress Wai (Michelle Yim), restoring Prince of Xiang, Li Dan (Lee Lung Kei) to his throne.
+Beneath the palace's facade is an undercurrent of tension.
+At the Imperial Court, the rivalry between Lee Longgei and Princess Taiping intensifies into a power struggle.
+Within the palace, there is jealousy and infighting between the head of imperial household bureau, Wong Jun (Nancy Wu), and the emperor's consort.
+Some people act against their conscience for power, while others give up everything for the sake of their loved ones.
+The characters of General of the Lungmo Guards, Yam Samshu (Kenneth Ma), Captain of the Lungmo Guards Ho Lei (Edwin Siu), and palace maids Yuen Yuet (Annie Liu) and Kam Yeuk-chin (Jacqueline Wong) add a touch of romance.
+Deep in the palace, layers of secrets are exposed.